How Much Does Backsplash Installation Cost? [2025 Data]

 Tile vs. Slab vs. Tile Sheets

-Slabs, like marble or granite, are precut to cover your entire backsplash.
-Manufacturing requires precise measurements and cutting to size in a factory before delivery, so the material cost is higher than that of tile.
-However, the installation will reduce labor costs since the entire backsplash goes up in a single piece.
-Still, the higher material cost means you’ll spend more overall.
+• Slabs: Like marble or granite, slabs are precut to cover your entire backsplash.
+Precise measurements are needed for cutting before delivery.
+However, the labor is less costly since the entire backsplash goes up in a single piece, but the higher material cost means you’ll spend more overall.

-Tile sheets are prearranged tiles on mesh backing that allow your pro to install an entire square foot at a time, even if there are many individual tiles within that space.
-This cuts down on labor costs, especially if you’re working with small tiles.
-Once your pro grouts over the finished product, it looks identical to a standard installation.
-The only downside is that you’re limited to the available designs and patterns, so there’s no customization.
+• Tile sheets: These are prearranged tiles on a mesh backing that allows your pro to install an entire square foot of individual tiles at once.
+This cuts down on labor costs when working with small tiles.
+The only downside is that you’re limited to the available designs and patterns.

 Bathroom vs. Kitchen Backsplash Installation

 Backsplash installation costs can vary based on where you’re doing the work.
-Replacing your backsplash will be a bit more expensive in the kitchen because the countertops are longer than those in bathrooms, so you’ll have more square footage to cover.
+Replacing your backsplash will be more expensive in the kitchen because the countertops are longer than those in bathrooms.

 Bathroom backsplashes require cement backer board due to the higher risk of water and humidity getting behind the tiles.
 Backer board is more expensive than drywall, so bathrooms can be more expensive per square foot.
 Overall, replacing a kitchen backsplash usually costs more than replacing one in a bathroom.